vishnuep2303/Module-End-Project1/README.md

     2.Team Analysis:

 Calculated the employee count in each team and the percentage distribution concerning the total workforce.
-Visualized the team distribution using a countplot for clear representation .
+Visualized the team distribution using a countplot for clear representation.

     3.Position Segregation:

 Segmented employees based on their positions to analyze the distribution among various roles within the company.